From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

 \subsection{Higher order connectivity and its visualization reveal tighter cliques and communities at the interface of the SARS-CoV2 complex as compared to the SARS-CoV1 complex}

-The results in Fig. \ref{fig:heatmap} yield a global, mesoscopic understanding of the interface interaction of the complexes.
-Motivated by this picture, we now investigate atomistic details of the network and present our results in Figures \ref{fig:atom}(a) and \ref{fig:atom}(b).
+Motivated by the global, mesoscopic understanding of the interface from Fig \ref{Fig 3}, we now investigate atomistic details of the network and present our results in Figs 4(a) and 4(b).
 Here we plot the dynamical average of the interaction strength of each edge against the standard deviation, which indicates the extent of fluctuation.
 The fluctuations of individual edges vary approximately in the range of 1-6, in both the complexes, except for a few points reaching higher values in the case of SARS-CoV1 complex.
 Further, most of the fluctuating edges in SARS-CoV2 complex with average interaction strength (2-10) have standard deviation below the value of 4.
 The IF-edges are colour coded, based on average interaction strength and the interfacial edges with interaction strength greater than 2.3$\%$ are annotated with the interacting residue pairs.
-Consistent with the previous result, we see that a larger number of interfacial edges in the SARS-CoV2 complex (Figure \ref{fig:atom}(a)) have higher interaction strength (in the 2.3-3.8$\%$ region) as compared with the SARS-CoV1 complex (Figure \ref{fig:atom}(b)).
-We also present a panel in Figure \ref{fig:atom}(c) that shows sequence alignment of the amino acid residues of the two spike proteins that participate in the interface bonds, thus mapping certain interfacial edges onto each other.
-The details of the edges displayed and their strengths are compared in Table 1 in the Supplementary Material.
+Consistent with the previous result, we see that a larger number of interfacial edges in the SARS-CoV2 complex (Fig \ref{Fig 4}(a)) have higher interaction strength (in the 2.3-3.8$\%$ region) as compared with the SARS-CoV1 complex (Fig \ref{Fig 4}(b)).
+We also present a panel in Fig \ref{Fig 4}(c) that shows sequence alignment of the amino acid residues of the two spike proteins that participate in the interface bonds, thus mapping certain interfacial edges onto each other.
+The details of the displayed edges and their strengths are compared in S1 Table in the Supplementary Materials.